mrkn/talks/2017/rubyconf2017/slide.md

 ---
 class: middle
-# But Ruby prohibit us from that because
-# Ruby is hard to use for data science
+# But Ruby prohibit us from that because<br/>Ruby is hard to use for data science

 ---
 class: middle
-# But Ruby prohibit us from that because
-# Ruby is hard to use for data science, recently
+# But Ruby prohibit us from that because<br/>Ruby is hard to use for data science, recently

 ---
 class: middle